favadkhan/FKColud/README.md

 <<<<<<< HEAD
-# Amazon ECS PHP Simple Demo App
+#  Simple Demo App
-Directions on how to launch this sample app on Amazon ECS can be found in the documentation: [Docker basics](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html).
+Directions on how to launch this sample app
 =======
 # FKColud
 Testing project to cloud deployment with docker images